alainwolf/roll.urown.net/server/server-tls.rst

 Finally the alternative names are defined, which enables the server to present himself under different names and identities.
 So multiple virtual names and domains can be hosted by the same physical server.
-Without the needing for multiple keys, certificates and submmission to CAs for every name or domain.
+Without the needing for multiple keys, certificates and submission to CAs for every name or domain.

 .. literalinclude:: config-files/openssl-server.cnf
     :language: ini